samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 npm install
 ```

-1. `@google/genai` is a runtime dependency.
-It provides Gemini recommendations and Google Search grounding for external evidence.
+1. `@google/genai` is a runtime dependency which provides Gemini recommendations and Google Search grounding for external evidence.
 Install it with `npm install @google/genai`.

-2. `cheerio` is a runtime dependency.
-It reads HTML, text, headings, links, metadata, and JSON-LD.
+2. `cheerio` is a runtime dependency which reads HTML, text, headings, links, metadata, and JSON-LD.
 Install it with `npm install cheerio`.

-3. `playwright` is a runtime dependency.
-It fetches pages and renders JavaScript-heavy pages when needed.
+3. `playwright` is a runtime dependency which fetches pages and renders JavaScript-heavy pages when needed.
 Install it with `npm install playwright`.

-4. `robots-parser` is a runtime dependency.
-It checks `robots.txt` rules before crawling.
+4. `robots-parser` is a runtime dependency which checks `robots.txt` rules before crawling.
 Install it with `npm install robots-parser`.

-5. `zod` is a runtime dependency.
-It supports data and recommendation validation.
+5. `zod` is a runtime dependency which supports data and recommendation validation.
 Install it with `npm install zod`.

-6. `eslint` is a development dependency.
-It checks code style with `npm run lint`.
+6. `eslint` is a development dependency which checks code style with `npm run lint`.
 Install it with `npm install -D eslint`.

-7. `vitest` is a development dependency.
-It runs the test suite with `npm test`.
+7. `vitest` is a development dependency which runs the test suite with `npm test`.
 Install it with `npm install -D vitest`.

 Playwright may also need its Chromium browser: